Hiking in Taipei: My 21 Favorite Taipei Hikes

 My family soaking their feet at Lengshuikeng on a rainy day

 Qingtiangang (擎天崗) is a vast grassland surrounded by numerous peaks of Yangmingshan.
-It is easily accessibly by bus, and walking the Qingtiangang Loop Trail (擎天崗環形步道) provides the opportunity to spot grazing buffalo.
+It is easily accessibly by bus, and walking the Qingtiangang Circular Trail (擎天崗環形步道) provides the opportunity to spot grazing buffalo.

 This easy, mostly flat loop trail takes less than an hour and is suitable for children.
 Because of this, it is the most popular walking trail in Yangmingshan by visitor numbers.